manikumarchintala/manikumarchintala/README.md

 # About Me
 🎓 I am a recent graduate with a Master's in Computer Engineering from the University of Houston - Clear Lake.

-💻 I specialize in frontend development and cloud technologies with a strong focus on improving system performance.

-🔭 I’m currently working on ...BookSellingApp.

 📫 How to reach me:
 <br/>
 Email: manikumarchintala@gmail.com